CJCascalheira/cjcascalheira/content/project/bc-19/index.md

 authors = ["admin"]

 # Project summary to display on homepage.
-summary = "How do people perceive and behave regarding the COVID-19 coronavrisu, globally?"
+summary = "How do people perceive and behave regarding the COVID-19 coronavirus, globally?"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`